 The Maggie instant noodles story is still fresh on consumer minds.
 Now that food safety and drug administration (FSDA) in Agra has found detergent in milk samples of Mother Dairy, it has created fresh worry for them.
 Not only this but the presence of live beetles and worms in Nestlé’s ‘Cerelac’ baby food has got consumers wondering about the safety of food manufactured by some of the most trusted brands in India.

-While FSDA officials say that they have started the process of cancelling Mother Dairy’s licence for its Shahpur plant at Bah tehsil for using detergent in milk, the company denies the charges.
+While FSDA officials say that they have started the process of canceling Mother Dairy’s license for its Shahpur plant at Bah tehsil for using detergent in milk, the company denies the charges.
 Mother Dairy will also be charged a fine of Rs.
-5 lakh for producing substandard quality of milk at its Gajauraha plant.
-An FIR will be registered against the company under section 59 (1) of the Food Safety and Standards Act 2006 for selling unsafe food items in the court of additional chief judicial officer.
+5 lakh for producing a substandard quality of milk at its Gajauraha plant.
+An FIR will be registered against the company under section 59 (1) of the Food Safety and Standards Act 2006 for selling unsafe food items in the court of an additional chief judicial officer.

 While the products were first tested at the Meerut laboratory, Mother Dairy was not convinced of the results and sent them to Central Food Laboratory in Kolkata.
 Like the Meerut lab here to one sample tested positive for detergent and another showed 50% deficiency of SNF (solid, not fat) powder in milk which makes it a substandard product.
 In its clarification, Mother Dairy has said that the milk undergoes four levels of thorough testing at input, processing, dispatches and even at a market level as determined by FSSAI regulations.
 They further stated that every tanker of milk that reaches their plants has to pass 23 stringent quality tests.
 Only after getting a clearance for contamination, whether water, urea, oil or detergent is the milk accepted for processing.